 The Bangkok MRT Fares are inexpensive by international standards.
 Single journey tokens cost 16-42 baht depending on destination.
 There are a variety of passes available.

 Bangkok MRT Tourist Pass

 A One-day MRT Tourist Pass covering the network costs 120 baht and gives unlimited rides.
 A 3-day pass costs 230 baht and a 30-day pass costs 1400 baht.
 Passes are non-refundable and run for consecutive days.
 Children under 14 get a 50% discount.
 Children whose height is under 90cm travel free.
 A Stored Value Card is also available.
 It has a 30-baht issuing fee and a 50-baht refundable deposit.
 You can add credit to the card at any MRT station.

 The Bangkok MRT uses small black tokens and not tickets for a single journey.
 You can buy single tokens from the ticket office or from the automated ticket machines which accept coins and notes.
 Don’t lose your token as you will need it to exit.

 When catching, a train, check to make sure you’re going in the right direction.
-The platforms have signs with the terminus station names which are Hualamphong and Tao Poon.
+The platforms have signboards with the terminus station names which are currently Laksong, Tao Poon & Tha Phra.
 All stations have wall maps showing the station exits and the local area.
 Check the correct exit for your destination.
-You can pick up a free network map and guide at all MRT station ticket offices.

 Some useful stations are ….